telekrex/wart/README.md

 - Flexible
 - Sandbox-like design
 - Complexity from simplicity
+- Native libraries only; stands up on its own

 ### Getting Started
 Only Python is required.
 Wart uses only native libraries and modules.
+Documentation is not written yet.